vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/5_The_Rekindling_of_the_Fire.md

 +++

 ## 11
-### a
-Let Vaiśvanara with succour for us
-Come from afar,
-Agni through the hymn which brings (him).
-### b
-The righteous Vaiśvanara,
-Lord of right and of light,
-The immortal cauldron we seek.'

 ### c
 A greater than the marvels of Vaiśvanara
 By his craftsmanship the sage hath performed alone;